apereo/apereo.github.io/_posts/cas/2017-10-17-cas-jwt-authn-with-duo.md

 ## Configure JWTs

-In order for CAS to transform service tickets into JWTs, essentially we need to execute the reverse of the configuration steps.
-We will need to ensure CAS is provided with relevant keys to generate JWTs and these keys are in turn used by the application to unpacked the service ticket that is now a JWT.
-The overlay also needs to be equipped with [the relevant extension module](https://apereo.github.io/cas/development/installation/Configure-ServiceTicket-JWT.html) of course.
+In order for CAS to transform service tickets into JWTs, essentially we need to execute the reverse of the above configuration steps.
+We will need to ensure CAS is provided with relevant keys to generate JWTs and these keys are in turn used by the application to unpack the *JWTness* of generated service ticket.

+The overlay also needs to be equipped with [the relevant extension module](https://apereo.github.io/cas/development/installation/Configure-ServiceTicket-JWT.html) of course to allow for this functionality.

 You may generate the required secrets manually per the above link.
-In this example, I left them undefined in my properties which forced CAS to generate a few on its own and warn me about them:
+In this example, I left them undefined in my properties which forces CAS to generate a few on its own and warn me about them when it starts up:

 ```bash
 ... - <Secret key for encryption is not defined for [Token/JWT Tickets]; CAS will attempt to auto-generate the encryption key>